What Causes Same-sex Attraction?

 Beyond such predispositions, some scientists search for more direct genetic causes—a gene or chromosome that actually determines sexual orientation.
 (Friedman and Downey, p.
 149) None of these studies has shown any direct genetic cause of homosexuality.
 For more information on these specific studies, see biological causes of same-sex attraction.

 Regardless of the role that genetics play in the development of sexual attractions, such attractions are changeable and treatable.
 In analogy, although the City of Hope National Medical Center researchers found a certain gene present in 77% of the alcoholic patients they studied, we have not abandoned treatment for alcoholism.
 (Dallas, 1992, pp. 20–23.)
 Many former alcoholics have changed their behavior and lead productive lives.
 You have control over your destiny.
 You have moral agency and can determine the course of your life.
-Regardless of any biological thread, thousands of people who struggle with same-sex attractions have made changes in their lives for the better.
+Regardless of any biological thread, thousands of people who experience same-sex attractions have made changes in their lives for the better.

 Professionals agree that environment influences a child in significant ways.
 Your family, friends, society, and experiences influence how you feel, how you view life, and how you act.
 Dr. William Consiglio refers to this myriad of social and psychological factors as a "conspiracy of factors," meaning that many factors "conspired" or came together in the right amounts at the right time to divert sexual desires in you as a developing child toward other children.
 (Consiglio, p.
 59) Some of these factors include your relationship with your family and peers, your ability to identify with masculinity or femininity, the degree to which your emotional needs are fulfilled, your feelings of self-worth, and early sexual experiences.
 Read more about these developmental factors.